Skip to Content

 You can score deals on flights by booking far in advance.
 We suggest purchasing plane tickets at least three to four months before you plan to travel.
 Get traveler’s insurance to protect your funds in case of cancellation, and stay flexible with your dates.

 The weather in England during this time is quite cold.
-You’ll look like a local if you come dressed in travel shorts and t-shirts!
-Instead, opt for a well-insulated coat and a cozy scarf.
+Be sure to opt for a well-insulated coat and a cozy scarf.
 There are plenty of fun things to do in the offseason.

 Celebrate Bonfire Night on November 5th and watch fireworks displays, or do some holiday shopping in central London.
 You can also escape to a tiny village and enjoy the small-town atmosphere, with caroling concerts, theater events, and deals at pubs.